Back to blog

 “Chicken burrito bowl, extra salsa.”
 “Latte and a croissant.”
 If you can say it in a sentence, you can log it.
 Refine later if you want—speed first.

-Let SMS carry the busy hours
+Let quick capture carry the busy hours

 Protect the streak, not the spreadsheet